 Murderous, sadistic London gang leader Vic Dakin, a mother-obsessed homosexual modeled on real-life gangster Ronnie Kray, is worried about potential stool pigeons that may bring down his criminal empire.
 The brutal Vic cuts the throat of one bloke who has been a little too loose-lipped, afraid that his gossiping may turn into a grand operatic performance for the coppers.
 Vic, who enjoys playing at rough trade with his sidekick Wolfe, plans a payroll robbery and directs the blackmailing of Members of Parliament with a taste for unorthodox sex.
 Scotland Yard Police Inspector Matthews, playing Javert to Vic's Jean Valjean, is moving in on him and the gang.
-Gang-member Frank is hospitalized for an ulcer, and Inspector Matthews might be able to make him sing.
-Will Frank spill the beans to the coppers before Vic can silence him?
+Gang-member Edgar is hospitalized for an ulcer, and Inspector Matthews might be able to make him sing.
+Will Edgar spill the beans to the coppers before Vic can silence him?
 Written by

 Jon C. Hopwood

 Did You Know?

 The pub scenes were filmed in The Assembly House pub in Kentish Town.
 In between takes Elizabeth Taylor

 was known to pull pints for the cast and crew.
 See more